Balancing Producer Fairness and Efficiency via Prior-Weighted Rating System Design

-\textbf{Increasing prior strength decreases unfairness for high-quality products but increases exposure of low-quality products.} Figure \ref{fig:big_idea_responsive} presents producer fairness as a single average across all true quality bands.
-We are also interested in disaggregating producer fairness across true product quality to investigate individual fairness.
-Figure \ref{fig:responsive_violin} demonstrates how variance in outcomes is distributed across true quality quartiles for different prior strengths.
-We find when $\eta$ is 0 or 1, the play ratio for low-quality products is actually consistently low; however, for high-quality products, the play ratio is high-variance but the average play ratio is noticeably larger than all other quartiles, indicating a higher chance for high-quality products to be played.
-As $\eta$ increases, high-quality products are more consistently sampled, but so are products of other qualities, and the average play ratio equalizes across all products.
+\textbf{Improving producer fairness for high-quality products decreases overall match quality.} Next, we disaggregate producer fairness across true product quality.
+Figure \ref{fig:responsive_violin} demonstrates how the variance in outcomes is distributed across true quality quartiles for different prior strengths.
+When $\eta$ is 0 or 1 (low prior strength), the mean selection rate for low-quality products is consistently low.
+On the other hand, \textit{high-quality products} are on average picked more, but there is substantial variance in the selection rate (high unfairness).
+As $\eta$ increases, high-quality products are more consistently sampled (lower variance), but so are products of other qualities, and the selection rate is similar across products.